mikulash/Octoprint-detector2/README.md

 # OctoPrint-Detector2

-Octoprint-Detector2 is a detection plugin that runs in locally your browser and emails you if it detects some spaghetti, stringing or blobs on your print.
+Octoprint-Detector2 is a detection plugin that runs in locally your browser using Tensorflow.js and emails you if it detects some spaghetti, stringing or blobs on your print.
 All you need is an email account and a PC.
 It is completely free without any monthly subscriptions or one time fees unlike some similar plugins.
 If it detects an error it sounds the alarm and sends you an email with the latest image snapshot of the print.
-##### Used services:
-Tensorflow.js for prediction, https://www.smtpjs.com/ to send mail via javascript and Outlook to serve as an SMTP server.

 ## setup
 Install via the [Plugin Manager](https://docs.octoprint.org/en/master/bundledplugins/pluginmanager.html) or manually using latest release here:

     https://github.com/mikulash/Octoprint-detector2/releases

 ## Configuration

 1. To enable email sending it needs to use an SMTP connection.
 Free and easy to set up is via Outlook.
 For now, this plugin uses exclusively Outlook so at this moment there is no need for extra set-up.
 Just creating an email will do it.